Indigenous business resources

 View/hide details

-For more tips about finding books and ebooks check out the SFU Library's Finding books guide.
+For more tips on finding books and ebooks check out the SFU Library's Finding books guide.

 Also see this FAQ for instructions on how to get a print book transferred from one SFU Library branch to another: WAC Bennett (Burnaby), Belzberg (Vancouver), or Fraser (Surrey).